GradyDean/MyIDS/README.md

+Project status: In progress

+In the past branch:
 The final_model.py file contains the start of this project.
 At the time I knew very little about cyber security, but was trying to practice using machine learning in python.
 After combining the two I came up with the idea to try to predict WPA handshakes based on different elements.
 This doesn't seem all too important because it's easy